anoopsarkar/anoopsarkar.github.io/firstcontact.md

 All internship applications should apply through the [MITACS Globalink program](http://www.mitacs.ca/en/programs/globalink).
 Every year I usually have a project available that you can apply for through the Globalink program.
 I am unable to hire any summer interns except through the Globalink program.

-## SFU Undergraduate students
+## SFU undergraduate students

 If you're in the undergraduate program at SFU, and you are interested in NLP and working with me, please email me (see instructions above) to set up an appointment.
 Consider applying for the [NSERC USRA program](http://www.nserc-crsng.gc.ca/Students-Etudiants/UG-PC/USRA-BRPC_eng.asp) and the [SFU VP Research USRA program](https://www.sfu.ca/dean-gradstudies/awards/undergraduate-awards/undergraduate-research-awards.html).

-Take the undergraduate NLP course (CMPT-413: Natural Language Processing).
+Take the undergraduate NLP course: [CMPT-413: Natural Language Processing](http://anoopsarkar.github.io/nlp-class/).

-Email me to meet and talk about NLP.
-You can also show up and attend the [SFU Natural Language Lab](http://natlang.cs.sfu.ca) weekly lab meetings.
-Visitors are welcome.

-## SFU Graduate students
+## SFU graduate students

-If you are already a graduate student at SFU first take the graduate level NLP course (CMPT 825: Natural Language Processing).
+If you are already a graduate student at SFU first take the graduate level NLP course: [CMPT 825: Natural Language Processing](http://anoopsarkar.github.io/nlp-class/).

-Email me to meet and talk about NLP.
-You can also show up and attend the [SFU Natural Language Lab](http://natlang.cs.sfu.ca) weekly lab meetings.
-Visitors are welcome.

 ## Prospective postdoctoral fellows